Chemistry

 The Chemistry Department has a number of well-qualified and enthusiastic teachers:

-Mr A D King MA, Christ Church, Oxford, MRSC - Mr King is Housemaster of Storey House, the junior boarding house.
+Mr A D King MA, Christ Church, Oxford, MRSC - Mr King is Head of Department.

-Mr T C Matthew BSc, MSc, Manchester - Mr Matthew is Duke of Edinburgh’s Award scheme co-ordinator, coordinates the hockey teams in school and is also a Sixth Form teacher.
+Mr T C Matthew BSc, MSc, Manchester - Mr Matthew coordinates the hockey teams in school and is also a Sixth Form tutor.

-Mr D E Yates MChem, Durham – Mr Yates is a Sixth Form tutor
+Mr D E Yates MChem, Durham – Mr Yates is one of the LRGS rowing coaches and is a Sixth Form tutor.

 Email Chemistry Department staff